Vander03/Obsidian/My Second Brain/Open System Interconnection.md

 alias: OSI
 ---
 #cs
 The Open Systems Interconnection Model (OSI Model) is a conceptual model from the International Organisation for Standardisation (ISO) that provides a common framework for developers and students of [[Networks|Networking]] to work with and learn from.
 It is not specific to any protocol suite and can be applied to most networking protocols.
-It's also well known and acknowledged as the baseline for categorisation of [[Network Communication]] functions.
+It's also well known and acknowledged as the baseline for categorisation of [[My Second Brain/Network Communication]] functions.

 ## Structure of the OSI Model
 The structure consists of a seven layers organisation of how data travels from place to place on any given network.
 Each layer provides services to the next higher layer until it reaches the application layer.